 Although at first the polluted weather or the warmth of the air would make anyone omit Ahvaz from his to visit list in his travel to Iran, on the other hand, you should note that Ahvaz has two UNESCO world heritage sites and worth's at least one day of your journey.

 To get to Ahvaz, you can either use an airplane or train.
-For the airplane, there are daily flights from Tehran, Shiraz, and Isfahan and weekly flights from Dubai, Kuwait City, and Mashhad.
+For the aeroplane, there are daily flights from Tehran, Shiraz, and Isfahan and weekly flights from Dubai, Kuwait City, and Mashhad.
 For the train, there are daily trains from Tehran, Khorramshahr, and Bandar Imam Khomeini and for your return three trains part from Ahvaz to Tehran daily.

 You can also travel to Ahvaz by bus or car too, but the best and easiest way to reach Ahvaz is by airplane.